 This page is designed to answer some common and general questions about tuition, bills, and student employment.
 Use the links below to navigate to other sites.
-For information specifically about financial aid, please visit the Student Financial Services website.
+For information specifically about financial aid, please visit the Financial Aid Office website.

 You can expect to receive regular electronic billing statements reflecting the activity on your student account at Lewis & Clark College.
 Prior to the beginning of each semester a statement of account will be available.
 This statement will show the costs for the upcoming semester.
 Throughout the school year, Student and Departmental Account Services will send electronic monthly statements indicating the current status of your account at the school.

-Fall 2014 semester billing statements will be available to students on July 5.
-Payment of Fall semester charges is due by August 8, 2014.
+Fall 2016 semester billing statements will be available to students on July 15.
+Payment of Fall semester account charges is due by August 11, 2016.

 Please visit Student and Departmental Account Services website for details on remitting your payment to Lewis & Clark.
 Should you have additional questions or concerns regarding settling your student account, please do not hesitate to contact the Student and Departmental Account Services Department at 502-768-7829.

 Student Health Insurance Information